 Where to Sleep

 There’s rarely a ton of overnight sleepers here, but you likely won’t be the only one.
 Unfortunately, most seats have armrests, so you can either contort yourself uncomfortably or prepare to sleep on the floor.
 The biggest complaint is the overnight noise, including loud announcements, TVs blaring, and even fire drills, so don’t skip out on earplugs or noise-cancelling headphones.
 Note that we have received reports of homeless people wandering the public areas.
+Explore our guide to sleeping in Phoenix Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, a few nearby hotels offer free airport shuttle service.
 See our Airport Hotels section below for more info.

 Good to know